urbanjost/M_time/README.md

 ## SAMPLE PROGRAMS

-Each manpage contains a small sample program that has been extracted and placed in the example/ directory.
+Each man-page contains a small sample program that has been extracted and placed in the example/ directory.
 The small example programs demonstrate how easily you can generate a variety of output formats: